A category-theoretic version of the identity type weak factorization system: The syntactic category of

-We consider a version of \mltt \cite{MLo84}, which we denote by \To, equipped the usual structural rules and with the only identity type as type former, whose rules are given in \cref{tab:idrules}.
+We consider a version of \mltt \cite{MLo75,MLo84}, which we denote by \Tid, equipped the usual structural rules and with the only identity type as type former, whose rules are given in \cref{tab:idrules}.
 For more details about the syntax of \mltt see~\cite{NPS90}.
-We write $[x]b$ to denote the term $b$ with the variable $x$ bound and $b\subst{a}{x}$ ($B\subst{a}{x}$) to denote the term (type) obtained by substituting the term $a$ for all the free occurrences of the variable $x$ in $b$ (in $B$).
-Also, we write $b\subst{a_1,a_2}{x_1,x_2}$ in place of $b\subst{a_1}{x_1}\subst{a_1}{x_2}$.
+We write $\bnd{x}B$ ($\bnd{x}b$) to denote the type $B$ (term $b$) with the variable $x$ bound and $B\subst{a}{x}$ ($b\subst{a}{x}$) to denote the type (term) obtained by substituting the term $a$ for all the free occurrences of the variable $x$ in $B$ (in $b$).

 As usual, we assume that derivations given by all the rules we present can be made also relative to chains of assumptions, called contexts.
 Recall that a \emph{context} $\Phi$ of length $n \geq 0$ is a list of declarations of the form